 While I miss the lushness of the mid-summer garden, there is something special about the transition that is going on now.
 It's nice to see the last day lilies, the last garden phlox and another flush of blooms on the clematis - even the new ones I planted this spring.
 But at the same time, there are the transitional flowers - especially the sedum and the very first blooms of the asters.
 One special plant that bloomed for the first time this year is a perennial begonia.
 My friend Muzzy gave it to me a couple of years ago, but it doesn't really like our conditions.
 It would prefer a wetter shade than I can give it, so while it has come up every year, this is the first time it has bloomed.
 When I transplanted a nandina this spring, apparently I brought a rhizome of the begonia with me and it liked the spot.
 It started blooming about two weeks ago and has stayed pretty without any additional rain.

 In a recent post I mentioned my sedum 'Autumn Joy' and how much I like it.
 Well, it turns out that it isn't 'Autumn Joy" at all.
 It's 'Neon'.
 While shopping yesterday I found plants marked 'Autumn Joy' that were quite different from mine.
 They are less brightly colored, and not flat - which mine definitely are.
 I looked around and found "mine" and they are clearly 'Neon'.
 I don't love them a bit less, but now I want some "real" 'Autumn Joy' to add to my sedum collection.
-One of the reasons that I like this flower so much is its source.
+One of the reasons that

 Many years ago I went to the bank one day and the teller had a vase filled with sedum on her counter.
 I complimented her on the flower and she insisted I take one and root it at home.
 She was a lady whom I judged to be in her late '60's or '70's, so I took it to not offend her.
 I stuck it in a vase and soon it had roots, so I planted it.
 I now have three decent-sized clumps that grew from that single little flower.
 I did not know her name but wrote down the plant name she gave me.
 I won't be able to go back and tell her that she was incorrect, but I can love it under the right name now.